 Contacting the Police

 You can call 911 if you are stranded and feel that your life is in danger.
-Otherwise, it's best to contact the police through non-emergency channels.
+Otherwise, it’s best to contact the police through non-emergency channels.
 Depending upon the practices of the law enforcement agency you contact, they may take the report over the phone.
-Some agencies require that the report be taken in person whether that means the police come to you or that you must go to the station.
+Some agencies require that the report be taken in person whether that means:

 Establish Proof of Ownership